ryntab/Public-Portfolio/readme.md

 ## Automatic stock referencing

 Embed stock references with super simple notation and automatically display self fetching stock tool tips with time chart graphs and other display options.
 In order to reference a stock in a post or page, just add a '$' before the stock symbol.
 The stock will be detected automatically.

+All referenced stocks will have their data stored automatically in a database table ```PUBLIC_STORED_TICKERS```.
+You can set the interval in which stock data should be considered stale and a fetch will be made to the Public.com graph API.
+By default the interval is set at 60 seconds.
 ```
 The bull case is pretty clear for why $AMD will reach $100.
 ```